 - 1 tablespoon of butter

 - 3-5 tablespoons of hot tap water

 - Toothpick or something similar

 - Build up to medium speed slowly.
-Do not start too fast, or the powdered sugar will fly everywhere.
+Do not start too fast, or the confectioners sugar will fly everywhere.
 Next you will begin to add the hot water by one tablespoon at a time.
 Let each tablespoon of water be incorporated before you add the next.
 It is crucial you do not make the icing too runny.
 The mixture should begin to resemble the texture of toothpaste.

 - Once you have reached a good consistency you can use the gel coloring to mix whatever color you want.
 If you need just a little of one color pour some into a little bottle and mix accordingly.